21 Dec Tips for Loading Dock Safety

 Loading docks account for 25% of all reported warehouse injuries, and considering that for every accident there are hundreds of near misses, it’s safe to say that loading docks are notoriously unsafe.
 Thankfully, many accidents are preventable with proper safety practices in place.

-As shipping volumes increase in time for the festive season, there is bound to be more traffic and workers, resulting in more room for error and thus, an increase in preventable accidents.
+As shipping volumes increase, there is bound to be more traffic and workers, resulting in more room for error and thus, an increase in preventable accidents.
 Remember that accident prevention can stop you from having to face fines, lawsuits, delays, workers’ compensation claims, and interruptions to productivity.
 Take note and start preparing your teams to avoid costly mistakes and prevent anyone from getting seriously hurt.

 According to the Occupational Safety and Health Administration (OSHA) about 35,000 injuries are caused by forklifts and other powered industrial equipment, each year.
 Other factors like rain and snow can also contribute to accidents, due to floors becoming slippery and increasing the chances of falling.
 Companies are also feeling pressured to speed up distribution due to the introduction of the ELD mandate, which means that we are seeing more dock workers being expected to work at a quickened pace, to ensure that products are constantly moving.
 Of course, this approach also increases the likeliness of accidents.